eeecstpg/AOHW25_589/README.md

 **_Configuring PuTTY to Connect to the Board_**
 1. Identify the COM Port
-   - On Windows, open the Device Manager (found in the Control Panel).
+   - On Windows, open the Device Manager.
    - Expand the Ports section.
-   - Identify the COM port assigned to the USB Serial Port (e.g., COM5).
+   - Identify the COM port assigned to the USB Serial Port (e.g., COM4).

 **_Configure PuTTY_**
-- Open PuTTY.
+1. Open PuTTY.
-- In the session settings:
+2. In the session settings:
    - Select Serial as the connection type.
-  - Enter the COM port number you identified (e.g., COM5).
+   - Enter the COM port number you identified (e.g., COM4).
    - Set the baud rate to 115200.
-- Click Open to start the session.
+3. Click Open to start the session.

 #### Step 3.2: Copy the server files onto the PYNQ board
 1. Open file explorer and navigate to the network fileshare on your PYNQ board by entering <span style="color:green">_**\\\pynq\xilinx**_</span> into the address bar.